tedserbinski/www-jekyll/_posts/2013-04-16-the-best-startup-advice-ive-ever-gotten.markdown

 ---
 layout: post
 title: "The Best Startup Advice I've Ever Gotten"
-description: "Read about the most inspirational startup advice I've ever gotten and how it changed my path in life."
+description: "Read about the most inspirational startup advice I've ever gotten and how it changed my path in life, leading me to Detroit."
 category:
 tags: ["52 Lessons"]
 ---